kelseyduffy/learning-vue/vue-js-zero-to-mastery/ZTM Vue Course Code/Section 7 - transitions and animations/notes.md

 Using both
 - use the `name` attribute to let it find the right CSS classes (or leave blank for `v-*`)
 - omit the `done` function callback from the javascript hooks

+## Lists

+can wrap the list item in a `<transition-group>` element
+- expose all the same properties from before, except mode is not usable